IceWreck/Flask-React-Boilerplate/README.md

 ## Wrap Up

 Everything's up and running.
-If you do not want to run webpack's `--watch` and flask's development server in different terminals, use can combine them into a single command.
+If you do not want to run webpack's `--watch` and flask's development server in different terminals, use can combine them into a single command and the their output's together.

 I'm using a Makefile.